dmahony/LoRa-AX25-IP-Network/README.md

 Using cheap LoRa wireless modules to chat over long distances.

-This is a work in progress project to try and get LoRa wireless modules to chat to each other.
+This is a work in progress project to create a cheap, long range chat device for private, decentralized communication.

 Here is an example of how I would like it to work: